prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 *1.* Select *NoSQL* on the portal.

-*2.* Under *Actions*, select the *Create* tab and make sure you have selected *Metadata’* from the drop-down menu.
+*2.* Under *Actions*, select the *Create* tab and make sure you have selected *Metadata* from the drop-down menu.
 We'll call this collection *sales_events*.

 *3.* Click *Submit Query* to create the new Metadata colletion:

 ![](img/WeekEvents/10.png)

-* When you have successfully created the collection you will see a green dialogue box saying the collection has been created.
+* When you have successfully created the *meta.sales_events* collection you will see a confirmation message in green.

 Next, we're going to add some dummy-data into this collection.